rbazin/whisper-cpp-api/README.md

-# whisper-cpp-api
+# Whisper.cpp Docker API

-A Whisper docker API  thant runs on consumer-grade CPU for easy speech transcription
+A Whisper API than can be deployed instantly using Docker.
+Entirely based on [whisper.cpp](https://github.com/ggerganov/whisper.cpp), which enables running whisper on consumer-grade CPU.

+## Usage